sph-mn/sph-sp/other/documentation/manual.md

 * set .start and .end times as needed

 ## registering memory with events
-* events can receive an arbitrary number of pointers with handler functions that will be called with the pointer on event.free. the default handler is "free" for malloc/calloc allocated memory
+* events can track pointers with handler functions that will be called with the pointer on event.free
-* the use case for this is to free memory or deinitialize other resource handles from when the event was prepared
-* this could be handled manually using the event state, but this feature makes it generic
+* the use case for this is to free memory, or deinitialize other resource handles, from when the event was prepared. this could be done manually by using a custom event state, but this feature makes it generic

 ### usage
 * custom free functions need to call sp_event_memory_free(event) if memory is registered

 ## group-event
 * events can be bundled into a single event. this, for example, could represent one sound of an instrument with many sub-events, or a whole portion of a song, a riff, bar or similar
-* the group end time automatically extends to fit the events that are added to it
+* sp_group_add automatically extends the group end time for events that are added to it
-* groups with nested events/groups can combine the partials of a digital instrument
+* groups with nested events/groups can, for example, combine the partials of a digital instrument

 ~~~
 status_t sp_group_new(sp_time_t start, sp_group_size_t event_size, sp_group_size_t memory_size, sp_event_t* out);
-sp_group_memory_add(a, pointer);
-sp_group_add(a, event);
+sp_group_add(group, event)
+sp_group_append(sp_event_t* group, sp_event_t event)
 ~~~

 ## wave-event